omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

         Returns:
             y, float: The output are the logits from the final layer.
         """
-        # x will correspond here to a batch; there fore the input dimensions of
+        # x will correspond here to a batch; therefore, the input dimensions of
         # the embedding will be by PyTorch convention as follows:
         # [batch_size, seq_len, emb_dim]
         x = self.embedding(x)